 Talking about it can help to bring about change.
 Have a look at 10 ways to take action against loneliness for a helpful guide to supporting yourself and others.

-In terms of workplace loneliness, our whitepaper on remote working makes several recommendations for employers, for example that managers should foster social and professional interaction, providing a sense of belonging to a bigger group.
+In terms of workplace loneliness, our whitepaper on remote working makes several recommendations for employers.
+These include managers fostering social and professional interaction with the aim of promoting a sense of belonging to a larger group.

 Speak out and reach out

-You don't have to be alone to be lonely and being alone doesn't always lead to loneliness.
-Make some time to talk and be ready to listen and reach out to anyone you think may benefit from support.
+You don't have to be alone to feel lonely.
+Take some time to talk with someone you trust and be ready to listen and reach out to anyone you think may benefit from support.